dag2226/easierscrape/README.md

 - Returns the head [anytree](https://github.com/c0fec0de/anytree) `Node` of a generated scrape tree

 ## Command Line Usage
-When installed, you can invoke easierscrape from the command-line:
+When installed, you can invoke easierscrape from the command-line to generate a hyperlink tree:
 ```
 usage: easierscrape [-h] url depth